Stick Pack Packaging: Does the

-You’ve been weighing your options regarding stick pack packaging solutions.
-Now you have to make a decision: how do you choose the right solution for your brand?
+You’ve been weighing your options regarding stick pack packaging solutions and services.
+Now you have to make a decision: how do you choose the right pack packaging stick pack solution for your brand?
 It all boils down to whether you want to make your own bags or use the finished ones.

-CarePac provides two types of stick pack packaging: flow wrap or form fill stick packs and finished stick bags.
+CarePac provides two types of powder stick pack packaging: flow wrap or form fill stick packs and finished stick bags.
 Not sure which one suits your packaging needs?
-Read on to weigh the advantages and disadvantages of each packaging before a final decision.
+Read on to weigh the advantages and disadvantages of stick packs packaging before a final decision.

 1. Flow Wrap Packaging

-Flow wrap stick packaging is where you get a roll stock or tubing, and you use a machine to form and fill the stick all at the same time.
+Flow wrap stick packs are where you get a roll stock or tubing, and you use a machine to form and fill the stick all at the same time.
 An excellent example of flow wrapping or form filling stick packs include traditional candy bar wrappers

-Before ordering this packaging solution, be sure you weigh its advantages and disadvantages.
+Before ordering these products, be sure you weigh its advantages and disadvantages.

-Some of the benefits that come with flow wrap include:
+Some of the benefits that come with flow wrap products include:

 Great for high volume and speed of filling

 If your foremost consideration is high filling speed and volume, a flow wrap solution will often be more advantageous than filling premade pouch.
-So flow wrap or form fill is suitable if your company is large and produces thousands or millions of small packaged items.
+So flow wrap or form fill is suitable if your company is large and produces thousands or millions of small packaged products.
 Combining these packaging and new technologies (that come will completely robotic infeed, servo drives, and other features) makes this benefit possible.

 The cost of roll stock and tubing will be lower per-unit

-The type of stick pack packaging is among the many variables that come into play when determining the cost of packaging materials.
-Choosing to go with flow wrap packaging helps you cut down on the cost of tubing and rolling in the long run.
+The type of stick pack film is among the many variables that come into play when determining the cost of packaging materials and products.
+Choosing to go with flow wrap packaging for your products helps you cut down on the cost of tubing and rolling in the long run.
 You see, roll stock is more flexible because you’re not forming specific types and sizes of bags.
 So using it for multiple bag sizes becomes cheaper.
+For more tips on how to reduce packaging cost, check out our full article here.